HERA: A Hierarchical-Compensatory Ranking Framework for Paired Benchmarking with Data-Driven Effect-Size Thresholds

 HERA integrates advanced resampling methods to quantify uncertainty:

-- BCa Confidence Intervals: Bias-Corrected and Accelerated (BCa) intervals are calculated for all effect sizes (DiCiccio & Efron, 1996).
+- BCa Confidence Intervals: Bias-Corrected and Accelerated (BCa) intervals are calculated for all effect sizes in the pairwise comparisons for each metric (Efron, 1987).

 - Cluster Bootstrap: To assess the stability of the final ranking, HERA performs a cluster bootstrap resampling subjects with replacement (Field & Welsh, 2007).
-This yields a 95% confidence interval for the rank of each method.
+This yields a 95% confidence interval using the percentile method for the achieved ranks of each method.

-- Power Analysis: A post-hoc simulation with bootstrap estimates the probability of detecting a “win”, “loss” or “neutral” in all tested metrics given the data characteristics.
+- Power Analysis: A post-hoc simulation with cluster-bootstrap estimates the relative frequency of detecting a “win”, “loss” or “neutral” result in all pairwise comparisons per metric given the data characteristics.

 - Sensitivity Analysis: The algorithm permutes the metric hierarchy and aggregates the resulting rankings using a Borda Count (Young, 1974) to evaluate the robustness of the decision against hierarchy changes.